contrib/contrib/README.md

 ## Background

-Contributing to open source projects today requires a lot of process that many potential contributors (maybe most) are not familiar with.
+Contributing to open source projects requires a lot of process that many potential contributors are not familiar with.

 > "Sorry - I don't use git." ([video.js#781](https://github.com/videojs/video.js/issues/781))